 1. Create a data integration strategy

 Choosing and selecting an ETL tool is a process that begins with defining a data integration strategy, compliant with the overall Business Intelligence strategy and requirements.
 It should be clear which business initiatives will be supported, which business processes are supported, where data should be moved from and to (both internal and external systems) and what the underlying infrastructure will be.
-Without a proper integration strategy, buying an ETL tool, will be the same as buying a very nice and expensive car, which runs on a type of fuel which is not available in the country where you want to drive it!
+Without a proper integration strategy, buying an ETL tool would be like buying a luxurious and expensive car online, without taking into consideration whether it should be a left-hand or right-hand drive.

 2. Define criteria in business terms

-Once the strategy is clear, you can define the business critical selection criteria, like ‘Our business people want to keep track of history’.
+Once the strategy is clear, you can define the business critical selection criteria, like ‘Our analysts want to keep track of history’.
 In that case you need an ETL Tool that has standard support for slowly changing dimensions out-of-the-box.
-Another example: one of the business strategies is that there will be a customer contact centre.
-The business people in the contact centre, needs to see all the customer data that the company registered in a wide variety of source systems residing on different platforms.
-You need an ETL tool that performs well in a heterogeneous envinronment, on different platforms, and is able to connect natively to many different types of database.
-By doing so, we make a clear connection between the criteria and the business strategy, an essential factor for success.
+Another example: a business initiative can be that there is a customer contact center.
+The staff of the contact center needs to see all the customer data that the company registers in a wide variety of source systems, residing on different platforms.
+You need an ETL tool that performs well in a heterogeneous environment, on different platforms, and is able to connect natively to many different types of database.
+Making a clear connection between the business strategy and selection criteria is an essential factor for success.

 3. Create a short-list

-Once you have all the criteria in place, you will be able, with the information in the ETL tools comparison to decide which tools match your criteria.
-From there, you can create very easily a short-list of two or three different products.
+Once you have all the criteria in place, the information in the ETL tools comparison will allow you to decide which tools match your criteria.
+From there, you can move quickly to a short-list of two or three different products.

 4. Invite vendors for a live demonstration